 Carolyn Jones is a photographic ethnographer who uses passionate and personal storytelling to examine issues of global and national concern.
 From people “living positively” with AIDS to women artisans supporting entire communities and nurses on the front lines of our healthcare system, Jones has devoted her career to telling stories that celebrate invisible populations and break down barriers.
 Raised in Pennsylvania and a graduate of Syracuse University’s S.I.
 Newhouse School, Jones started her career as a fashion photographer, then took a detour to become the first American woman to compete as a racecar driver in the Paris Dakar Rally.

 As a lecturer, Jones has spoken at conferences, universities and events around the globe.
-She was a featured speaker at the 2016 TEDMED Conference and at the 2017 ANCC National Magnet Conference, the largest nursing conference in the world.
+She was a featured speaker at the 2016 TEDMED Conference, her TED talk having been viewed by 1.5 million people, and at the 2017 ANCC National Magnet Conference, the largest nursing conference in the world.
 In 2012 she was honored as one of 50 “Everyday Heroes” in the book of that title for her work with the 100 People Foundation.
-She is currently in production on her latest project, a documentary about the important and unique role that nurses play in Emergency Departments across the country.